Svenito/versup/docs/source/index.rst

       "commit": {
-         "enabled": True,  # Commit the changes automatically "message": "Update version to [version]",  # Template for the commit message },
+         "enabled": True,  # Commit the changes automatically "message": "Update version to [version]",  # Template for the commit message "mainbranch": "master",  # name of the main development or release branch },
       "tag": {
          "enabled": True,  # Tag the bump commit